Carol Shoshkes Reiss: Professional activities

 Reiss was elected a Fellow of the New York Academy of Sciences in 2005.

-She was also the co-Principal Investigator and co-Director of the NYU Science Training Enhancement Program (one of the seventeen NIH BEST programs) for 1200 doctoral students and postdoctoral fellows (2013–2018).
-She coordinates science faculty advisors for students at Tisch School of the Arts who are writing screenplays that compete for support by the Alfred P. Sloan Foundation.
+She was also the co-principal investigator and co-director of the NYU Science Training Enhancement Program (one of the seventeen NIH BEST programs) for 1200 doctoral students and postdoctoral fellows (2013–2018).
+She coordinates science faculty advisors for students at Tisch School of the Arts who are writing screenplays that compete for support from the Alfred P. Sloan Foundation.

+Her memoir, One Unintended Consequence of SPUTNIK: My Career in Science (ISBN 978-1917007443), was published in 2023.

 Selected publications

-Reiss published more than 88 peer reviewed papers, and two editions of the book Neurotropic Viral Infections.
+Reiss published more than 88 peer-reviewed papers and two editions of the book Neurotropic Viral Infections.
+Her memoir [One Unintended Consequence of SPUTNIK: My Career in Science], ISBN 978-1917007443, was published in 2023.
+Her H-Index is 40.